Efficient storage of Pareto points in biobjective mixed integer programming

-This test has two main purposes: \begin{enumerate} \item to compare the efficiency of our data structure with that of a dynamic list (which updates via pairwise comparison) when storing nondominated solutions, and \item to determine the number of solutions our structure can take as input and process in a reasonable amount of time. \end{enumerate} The test consists of repeating the following procedure until $N$ insertions have been made into our structure or the dynamic list.
+This first test has two main purposes: (i) to compare the efficiency of a BoT with that of a dynamic list when storing nondominated solutions, and (ii) to determine the best rebalancing approach w.r.t.\mbox{} tree depth and time.

+The test consists of repeating the following procedure until $N$ insertions have been made into a BoT or the dynamic list.
 First, generate a random integer $i \in [1,6]$ and a random number $r_1 \in (0,10)$.
 Then, if $i>1$, for each $j\in\{2,\dots,i\}$ a random number $c_j\in (0,1)$ is generated and we define $r_j = r_1 + \su[\ell=2]{j}c_\ell$.
 Next, for each $j\in\{1,\dots,i\}$ the following are computed: (i) $y_j = \dfrac{(10.5-r_j)^2}{5} -k$, and (ii) $x_j = r_j + (5-k)$.
-Here $k$ is a dynamic value which is defined as 1 at the start of the test and increases by $\dfrac{\mu}{N}$ each time the above process is repeated.
-Here $\mu \in \R$ is a parameter that allows us to determine how much the solutions should ``improve'' over the course of the test.
+Here $k$ is a dynamic value which is defined as 1 at the start of the test and increases by $\dfrac{\mu}{N}$ each time the above process is repeated, and $\mu \in \R$ determines how much the solutions should ``improve'' over the course of the test.
 If $i=1$, the singleton $(x_1,y_1)$ is inserted into the structure, otherwise the points $(x_1,y_1),...,(x_i,y_i)$ are arranged in order of increasing $x$ values and then the line segments connecting each adjacent pair of points are inserted into the structure.
-We performed this test 100 times for each combination of the values $N=10^4,10^5,10^6$ and $10^7$ and $\mu=0,0.001,0.01,0.1,1$ and $10$.
+We performed this test 100 times for each combination of the values $N\in \{10^4,10^5,10^6,10^7\}$ and $\mu\in\{0,0.001,0.01,0.1,1,10\}$.
 We used various values for $\delta$ and found that the results were quite similar, but determined to use a value of $\delta = 0.3$.
-For each test we recorded the time it took to insert all solutions into our structure, the time it took to insert all solutions into the dynamic list, the final depth of our tree, the final number of nodes stored in our tree, and the final number of nodes stored in the dynamic list.
+For each test we recorded the total insertion time for both algorithms, the final depth of a BoT, and the final number of nodes stored in the BoT and in the list.